 Do you struggle to carve out distraction free writing time?
-Are you looking for a safe group environment to work on your work in progress?
+Are you looking for a safe group environment to work on your writing?
 Would you like to meet other writers in your community?
 Then this group is for you!
 Our aim is to facilitate two forty minute writing blocks, distraction free, with prompts for those who need them.
 You may not always be happy with what you write during this time (and be honest, who ever really is at first) but your word count will increase!
 This is your time, and your safe space.
-Come and write with us every first Tuesday of the month in the beautiful, historic setting that is the Centre for Stories in Northbridge and watch your project take shape.
+Come and write with us every second Tuesday of the month in the beautiful, historic setting that is the Centre for Stories in Northbridge and watch your project take shape.

 - 6pm – 6.15pm Warm up exercises

 - 7pm –7.15pm Dinner and discussion break (BYO food or use the time some other way – writers only participating in the second block should arrive during this time.)